GeekyAnts/nativebase-docs/docs/3.3.x/typescript.md

 title: Typescript
 ---

+import Image from "next/Image";
+import { AspectRatio } from "native-base";

 To enable typescript for custom theme tokens or variants, we'll follow two simple steps.

 Below, in the [extendTheme](http://localhost:3002/customizing-theme) function, we're adding a space token and a custom variant for the Button.